Origins of the Raw Food Diet for Dogs

 Note: Now that you’ve read the above article, you may enjoy hearing about another reader’s journey concerning his German Shepherd and raw food.
 Without spoiling the story, I’ll say this much – the story has a great outcome!
 See, http://germanshepherdplace.com/?p=2937

 Wow!
-Raw & Natural Dog Summit Is Coming – book soon for the fantastic early-bird special!!
+Raw & Natural Dog Summit Is Coming – act now for special advance-booking prices!!

 I highly recommend every German Shepherd owner who is truly interested in learning more about raw food and the natural, healthy approach to caring for their GSD to consider attending the Raw And Natural Dog Summit.

-I’m well acquainted with the folks (at Dog’s Naturally Magazine) who are putting RNDS on, and they are dedicated, knowledgable professionals who include top holistic vets who’ll share what’s working with their own patients!!
+I’m well acquainted with the folks (at Dog’s Naturally Magazine, through their work on that publication) who are putting RNDS on, and they are dedicated, knowledgable professionals who include top holistic vets who’ll share what’s working with their own patients!!
 Two intensive days of focused sessions tailored in two separate tracks to both dog owners and pet industry professionals – from beginner to advanced levels!!

 To check out this great opportunity, click the graphic below.
 Mark M.